Tsuda Umeko: Death

 Tsuda's busy life eventually undermined her health, and she suffered a stroke.
 In January 1919, she retired to her summer cottage in Kamakura, where she died after a long illness in 1929 at age 64.
 Her grave is on the grounds of Tsuda College in Kodaira, Tokyo.

 Legacy

 Joshi Eigaku Juku changed its name to Tsuda Eigaku Juku in 1933 and became Tsuda Daigaku in Japanese and Tsuda College in English after World War II.
 In 2017, the English name was changed to Tsuda University.
 It remains one of the most prestigious women's institutes of higher education in Japan.

 Although Tsuda strongly desired social reform for women, she did not advocate a feminist social movement, and she opposed the women's suffrage movement.
 Her activities were based on her philosophy that education should focus on developing individual intelligence and personality.

-Tsuda Umeko will be featured on new Japanese banknotes to be issued in 2024.
+Tsuda is featured on new Japanese ¥5,000 banknotes issued in 2024.